telerik/kendo-vue/README.md

-# KendoVue
+# Kendo UI for Vue 3 and Vue 2

-KendoVue uses GitHub Issues as a bug tracker.
+Kendo UI for Vue uses GitHub Issues as a bug tracker.
 This repository is here for that purpose&mdash;it does not contain the actual components source code.

 ## How do I&hellip;?